Trust Administration and Probate

 Contact Legacy Design Strategies for Your Estate Planning Needs

 If you’re ready to make your estate plan, Legacy Design Strategies is here to help.
-We specialize in estate planning and have years of experience serving clients in Iowa, North Dakota, and Nebraska.
+We specialize in estate planning services and have years of experience serving clients in Iowa, North Dakota, and Nebraska.
 If you’d like to make a will or need help choosing a trust, just give us a call.

 Office Locations